Murray Gold: Doctor Who and related series

-Although his music for the 2005 series of Doctor Who relied largely on sampled sounds, his later arrangements for the show, beginning with "The Christmas Invasion", have been more orchestral, often being recorded by the BBC National Orchestra of Wales, supplemented by vocal performances with Melanie Pappenheim and others.
+Although his music for the 2005 series of Doctor Who relied largely on orchestral samples, his later arrangements for the show, beginning with "The Christmas Invasion", have been more acoustic, often being recorded by the BBC National Orchestra of Wales, supplemented by vocal performances with Melanie Pappenheim and others.
 One of the most well-known orchestral numbers is "Abigail's Song", sung by Katherine Jenkins, from the 2010 Christmas special "A Christmas Carol", whose soundtrack was released in March 2011.
 The orchestral scoring (partly reflecting a larger budget) contrasts strongly with music for the classic 1963–1989 series of Doctor Who, as produced by the BBC Radiophonic Workshop, Mark Ayres et al., which generally had an electronic feel, with innovative instrumentation.

 Gold also wrote the theme tunes for Doctor Who spin-offs The Sarah Jane Adventures and Torchwood, and composed music for the latter series alongside Ben Foster.
 A selection of their compositions, entitled Torchwood: Original Television Soundtrack, was made available during August 2008.
 He arranged the theme tunes to Totally Doctor Who and Doctor Who Confidential, both of which are variations on the Doctor Who theme.

-Gold has created, arranged and orchestrated three special live concerts for the music from Doctor Who.
-The first, "Doctor Who: A Celebration", was played at the Millennium Centre in Cardiff in 2006; the second, the 2008 Doctor Who Prom, was part of the BBC Proms on 24 July 2008 at the Royal Albert Hall in London; the third, the 2010 Doctor Who Prom, was part of the BBC Proms hold on 24 and 25 July 2010 at the Royal Albert Hall again.
+Music written for Doctor Who by Murray Gold has been performed in live concerts.
+These have included "Doctor Who: A Celebration" at the Millennium Centre in Cardiff in 2006; the Doctor Who Prom at the Royal Albert Hall in London in 2008, 2010, 2013, and 2024; and Doctor Who @60: A Musical Celebration at the Millennium Centre in 2023.

 In March 2010, his Doctor Who soundtrack entered UK radio station Classic FM's Hall of Fame as that year's second highest new entry.
 In 2011, it remained in the Hall of Fame, but three places lower at number 228 out of 300.

 Gold announced in February 2018 that he would step down as the programme's composer, having served as the musical director since 2005, and that he would not be composing the music for the eleventh series, which would be instead composed by Segun Akinola (under new executive producer Chris Chibnall).

+In April 2023, it was announced that Gold would again return to Doctor Who as composer.

+Gold composed The Goblin Song for the 2023 Doctor Who Christmas special A Church on Ruby Road, which reached Number 1 on the UK iTunes Top Songs chart upon release on 11 December 2023.
+The track peaked at 12 in the UK Official Singles Chart on 15 December 2023.
+Proceeds from the single were donated to the BBC's charity, Children in Need.

+In 2024, Gold appeared in a cameo role in Doctor Who episode The Devil's Chord.